appium/api-docs/source/index.md

     }
 @driver = Selenium::WebDriver.for(:remote, :desired_capabilities => capabilities, :url => SERVER_URL)

-# I switch to the last window because its always the webview in our case, in other cases you may need to specify a window number
+# I switch to the last window because its always the webview in our case,
+# in other cases you may need to specify a window number
-# View the appium logs while running @driver.window_handles to figure out which window is the one you want and find the associated number
+# View the appium logs while running @driver.window_handles to figure out
+# which window is the one you want and find the associated number
 # Then switch to it using @driver.switch_to_window("6")

-Given(/^I switch to webview$/) do webview = @driver.contexts.last
+Given(/^I switch to webview$/) do
-  @driver.switch_to.context(webview)
+	webview = @driver.window_handles.last
+	@driver.switch_to.window(webview)
 end

 Given(/^I switch out of webview$/) do
-  @driver.switch_to(@driver.contexts.first)
+  @driver.execute_script("mobile: leaveWebView")
 end

 # Now you can use CSS to select an element inside your webview